Malcolm Offord

-Malcolm Ian Offord, Baron Offord of Garvel, (born 5 September 1964) is a Scottish financier and Conservative Party politician in the House of Lords.
-He served as Parliamentary Under-Secretary of State for Exports until his party lost the 2024 General Election.
+Malcolm Ian Offord, Baron Offord of Garvel (born 5 September 1964) is a Scottish politician who has served as the Leader of Reform Scotland since 2026 and as a Member of the Scottish Parliament (MSP) for West Scotland since May 2026.
+He was a member of the House of Lords from 2021 until his resignation in 2026.
+He was a member of the Conservative Party until December 2025 when he defected to Reform.

+Following Offord being appointed the Scottish leader of Reform, he resigned from the House of Lords, which took effect on 30 January 2026, and announced his intention to run in the 2026 Scottish Parliament election.
+He stood for the Inverclyde constituency, placing third behind the SNP and Labour.
+He was subsequently elected as a regional list MSP for West Scotland.
+As leader of Reform Scotland, Offord returned 17 MSPs to Holyrood, all through the regional list, and no constituency seats.

-Early life and career
+Early life, education and pre-political career

 Offord was born in Greenock, in September 1964.
-He was educated at Ardgowan Primary School and Greenock Academy, and graduated in Law from the University of Edinburgh.
+He was educated at Ardgowan Primary School and Greenock Academy, and graduated in law from the University of Edinburgh.

 Offord worked at the merchant bank Lazard from 1987 until 1993, in the corporate finance department, specialising in mergers and acquisitions.

 In 1994, he began his private equity investing career with 3i plc, followed by two years at Bankers Trust of New York, where he was managing director of European Acquisition Finance.
 In 1998, he joined Charterhouse Capital Partners as a partner and remained there for sixteen years, investing in four European private equity funds before retiring as senior partner in December 2013.
 Offord is the founder and chair of Edinburgh-based private equity company, Badenoch and Co.

 He has donated £147,500 to the Conservative Party.

-Political career
+Early political aspirations

-Offord was a member of the Advisory Board at the Centre for Social Justice, a right-wing think-tank established by former Conservative Party leader Iain Duncan Smith.
+Offord was a member of the Advisory Board at the Centre for Social Justice, a centre-right leaningthink-tank established by former Conservative Party leader Iain Duncan Smith.
 In 2009, he wrote a paper called "Bankrupt Britain" in which he called for reforms to public spending.

+2014 Scottish independence referendum

-During the campaign leading up to the 2014 Scottish independence referendum Offord was one of the directors (between 18 March 2014 and 1 January 2015) of an astroturfed campaign group called Vote No Borders Campaign that spent £147,510 (just short of the £150,000 limit).
+During the campaign leading up to the 2014 Scottish independence referendum Offord was one of the directors (between 18 March 2014 and 1 January 2015) of a pro-union campaign group called Vote No Borders Campaign that spent £147,510 (just short of the £150,000 limit).
 The group attracted controversy when it created an advert claiming that after independence Scots would struggle to get treatment at Great Ormond Street Hospital; the hospital objected that they hadn't been consulted, the claim wasn't true and asked for the advert to be withdrawn.
 Four years after the referendum the group received further attention as it missed a deadline to file accounts with Companies House.
 The Vote No Borders Campaign was dissolved 7 June 2016.